octopus-db/documentation/docs/source/usage.rst

 ===========
 Data access
 ===========
-OCTOPUS data can be viewed and exported through a bespoke web interface or accessed directly.
+OCTOPUS data can be viewed and exported through a bespoke web interface (:ref:`Web_interface`) or accessed directly (:ref:`Web_Feature_Service`).
 For the latter, OCTOPUS database provides web feature service (WFS) allowing users to access database content via third party software such as Geographic Information Systems (GIS), or R language.
 OCTOPUS data is served by GeoServer [#]_, an open server solution for sharing geospatial data.
 Unless data from OCTOPUS is explicitly downloaded and locally stored by the user, it will remain cloud-borne, so the user will not have to care about data storage and being up-to-date.

+..  _Web_Feature_Service:

 Web Feature Service
 -------------------